PacktPublishing/Improving-your-Splunk-skills/README.md

 To start with the book, you will first need to download Splunk from https://www.splunk.com/en_us/download.html.
 You can find the official installation manual at http://docs.splunk.com/Documentation/Splunk/latest/Installation/Systemrequirements.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781838981747">https://packt.link/free-ebook/9781838981747 </a> </p>